ExCL-Docs/excl-user-docs/quick-start-guides/github-ci.md

+---
+description: Getting started with self-hosted runners for GitHub CI on ExCL systems.
+---
 # GitLab CI Runners in ExCL

 If you don’t want to run the runner as service then you can follow the steps posted at [Adding self-hosted runners - GitHub Docs](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/adding-self-hosted-runners) to create a self-hosted runner in ExCL.